 Getting teams to collaborate successfully

 Nurturing creativity is a puzzle that stumps even the best companies.
-Those able to do it earn a reputation for their forward-thinking and modernized management approach.
+Those who do it earn a reputation for their forward-thinking and modernized management approach.
 The ones that can’t tend to stagnate and suffer higher turnover.
-Excellent products come from excellent teamwork, and while good project management can get teams on task and working effectively, the quality of their work often hinges on being creative and improving each person’s individual contributions.
+Excellent products result from excellent teamwork.

-The best way to boost creativity and employee engagement?
-Introduce people to new ideas, usually through collaboration with their coworkers.
+The best way to boost creativity and employee engagement is to introduce people to new ideas, usually through collaboration with coworkers.

 Managers of productive teams nurture and encourage creativity by creating regular opportunities for collaboration.
-Whether it’s a team project, a regular part of the work week, or a more annual occurrence is up for interpretation, but giving team members a chance to generate and refine ideas together in real-time leads to many benefits for their individual work.
+Whether it’s a team project, a weekly occurrence, or an annual event, giving team members a chance to generate and refine ideas together in real-time benefits their work.

-In this blog, we’re talking about the nuts and bolts of effective team collaboration—how to make the most of people working together.
+This blog will discuss the nuts and bolts of effective team collaboration, maximizing the benefits of people working together.

 Helping everybody win

 A strong collaborative environment starts from the top down.
-For teams to feel comfortable getting into collaborative mindsets, their leaders must show a willingness to be part of the team as well.
+For teams to feel comfortable getting into collaborative mindsets, their leaders must also be willing to be part of the team.

-It isn’t always easy to go out on a limb and show the kind of vulnerability required for effective collaboration—sometimes it involves trying new things and listening to people you normally wouldn’t.
-This is precisely why collaboration works.
+It isn’t always easy to show the vulnerability required for effective collaboration—sometimes, it involves trying new things and listening to people you usually wouldn’t.
+However, this is precisely why collaboration works.

 Collaboration doesn’t have to be a formal undertaking.
 Opportunities for collaboration can include: